Mobile Suit Gundam: Gundam vs. Zeta Gundam: Development

+The GameCube version was only released in Japan.

 Reception

 The PlayStation 2 version received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, however, Famitsu gave it a score of 33 out of 40 for the PS2 version, and 32 out of 40 for the GameCube version.

 The game was praised for the number of available playable mobile suits and the number of different modes of play.
 However, it was criticized for the bland background, poor controls, low frame rates and a nonadjustable camera angle.